LocalPRO Leadership OS

-Filters apply across Cockpit, Scorecards, Projects, Meeting, Reports, and Print Packet.
+Filters apply across Cockpit, Scorecards, Projects, Meeting, Reports, Control Center, and Print Packet.

 Performance Cockpit